Students talking in their bedroom

 Bed bug procedure:

-• As soon as a student suspects that he/she may have bed bugs, they should submit a work order online and inform their area director as well.
+• As soon as a student suspects that he/she may have bed bugs, they should submit a work order online and inform their area or residence director as well.
 Students can continue attending classes in person, but should refrain from long visits or staying the night in any other campus housing room or apartment to prevent any potential spread.

 • Facilities Management will notify their pest control professional to perform a thorough inspection of the campus housing room or apartment in question.